SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: Conclusion

 \section{Conclusion}

 In this work, we have introduced SPARe: Stacked Parallelism with Adaptive Reordering, which masks failures as many as traditional replication yet keeps the computation overhead as low as $2\sim3 \times$ even for high redundancies.
-SPARe achieves substantially smaller time-to-train compared to traditional replication baseline, $40\sim50\%$ lower according to our realistic SimGrid-based discrete event simulations, at the harsh restart-dominant system setting projected for $600\mathrm{k}$ H100 GPUs.
+SPARe achieves $40\sim50\%$ lower time-to-train compared to traditional replication baseline according to our realistic discrete-event simulations, at the harsh restart-dominant system setting projected for $600\mathrm{k}$ H100 GPUs.
 In the imminent restart-dominant regime, masking failures, hence bypassing global restarts, is the most direct and intuitive strategy.
-SPARe positions itself as an effective and practical proposal for fault-tolerant LLM pretraining systems with $100\mathrm{k}+$ GPUs.
+SPARe positions itself as an effective and practical proposal for fault-tolerant LLM pretraining systems with $100\mathrm{k}+$ GPUs, highly versatile as it is agnostic to any model architecture and inner parallelism topology.